Take a Streetcar Tour

 Explore Union Station

 Go traipse around Union Station.
-Although restoration work is still in progress, many stunning architectural details are viewable and as a hub of commuter and cross-country trains and buses – as well as some eateries – the place has a distinct buzz about it.
+Although restoration work is still in progress, many stunning architectural details are viewable and as a hub of commuter and cross-country trains and buses – as well as some tempting new eateries – the place has a distinct buzz about it.
 The main floor with its massive high ceiling is especially historic and photogenic.
 (Connected to the PATH.)

 Take in a Museum